Medabots: Rogue Medafighters

-Kam Kamazaki is a young boy who is the primary antagonist of Medabots Spirit who masks his shy personality with a cold and ruthless one.
-While having no friends because of his secret shyness and having a father who is too busy running Extreme Tech and Bacchus Concern, he uses the promise of Kilobots made by Extreme Tech to have the Rogue Medafighters to "befriend them" and have them do his bidding.
-Throughout the series, Kam made use of different Kilobots like tank-type Kilobot Tankbank, military-type Kilobot Frontline, submarine-type Kilobot Locknex, and sabretooth tiger-type Kilobot Exor.
+Kam Kamazaki is a young boy who is the primary antagonist of Medabots Spirit.
+He masks his shy personality with a cold and ruthless one.
+While having no friends because of his secret shyness and having a father who is busy running Extreme Tech and Bacchus Concern, he uses the promise of Kilobots made by Extreme Tech to have the Rogue Medafighters to "befriend them" and have them do his bidding.
+Throughout the series, Kam made use of different Kilobots, like the tank-type Kilobot Tankbank, military-type Kilobot Frontline, submarine-type Kilobot Locknex, and sabretooth tiger-type Kilobot Exor (Note: The Medabot Vital Stats in the English dub listed Exor as a tiger-type Medabot.).
 He later took on Blakbeetle as his partner.
-Near the end of the series, Kam made use of the archdevil-type Kilobot Gryphon (Note: The Medabot Vital Status in the English dub listed Gryphon as a super devil-type Kilobot.) with Blakbeetle's Neo Ex-Medal.
+Near the end of the series, Kam made use of the archdevil-type Kilobot Gryphon (Note: The Medabot Vital Stats in the English dub listed Gryphon as a super devil-type Kilobot.) with Blakbeetle's Neo Ex-Medal.
 After Gryphon was defeated, Kam was hospitalized with Eddie and a repaired Blakbeetle by his side.
 Kam was later taken to Ikki's group by Eddie and he became friends with them.